Skip to main content

 WebDav for Linux

 It is possible to use the mailbox.org Drive with the WebDav protocol with Linux.
-There are a number of different options:
+There are a number of different options.
+Your credentials are as follows:

 Option 1: Access with file browser / web browser